 Reducing those energy costs can be as easy as adjusting the temperature in your home while you’re asleep or away.
 The closer the house’s temp is to the conditions outside, the lower your energy bill can be.
 However, this doesn’t mean you’ll need to take drastic measures all the time.
 The U.S. Department of Energy recommends lowering or increasing (depending on the season) your temperature by easily resetting your thermostat when you are asleep or not at the house.

 You could make these adjustments on your own each day, but a programmable thermostat streamlines the process.
 These thermostats allow you to set a schedule for your HVAC system and automatically adjusts the temperature in your home to meet that temp.
 A smart thermostat takes your control a step further, usually allowing you to monitor the temperature wirelessly from almost anywhere.
 Consult with Appalachian Heating to see if either of these options would be beneficial for your home.

 Older HVAC equipment can be a drain on your energy bill during the year.
 Whether they’re no longer operating efficiently, are the wrong size for your home or lack the energy efficiency new systems have, there’s a likelihood your system is costing you extra money if it’s more than 10 years old.

 When you’ve decided it’s time to look for a replacement system, Appalachian Heating can help you out.
 We’ll help you get to know different efficiency ratings and pick a system that will work for your needs.

-If you have additional questions about managing your energy costs, need to schedule maintenance or want to discuss new system selections, the team at Appalachian Heating in Mount Hope is ready to guide you.
+If you have additional questions about managing your energy costs, need to schedule maintenance or want to discuss new system selections, the team at Appalachian Heating in Beckley and Mount Hope is ready to guide you.
 Contact us at 304-707-0600 or schedule an appointment online.